-Shelter and sanitation facilities for the landfill staff are provided at the scale house and landfill office.
-First aid kits are provided in the cab of all heavy equipment vehicles.
+Shelter and sanitation facilities for the landfill staff are provided at the scale house, landfill office and public restroom facility.
+First aid kits are provided in the cab of all heavy equipment and in vehicles.

-First aid kits are located in the Landfill Administration Office and are maintained and inspected regularly.
+An AED (Automated External Defibrillator) is available in the scale house.
+First aid kits, located in the Landfill Administration Office and the scale house, are maintained and inspected regularly.
 The kits will contain, at a minimum, the following: